fforrester/XDATCAR_extractor/README.md

 temperature_1000 / run_{i} / XDATCAR
 800K / run{j} / XDATCAR

-Variability in the number of runs per temperature is permitted, i.e. where i ≠ j
+Variability in the number of runs per temperature is permitted, i.e. where i ≠ j.
+It should also be noted where i or j = 0 the directory will be ignored.

 However, currently all runs must have the following form run_{i} --> This will likely be changed when I get chance.